algolia/pwa-ecom-ui-template/README.md

   {
     "objectID": "A0E200000002GZB",
-    "name": "Michael Kors – shopper “Jet Set Travel”", "description": "The sleek leather shopper from Michael Kors is the perfect Everyday- Bag, which offers enough space for the most important essentials in the office, while traveling or shopping.
-The longer handles allow you to carry the bag comfortably on the shoulder while the black leather and silver tag provide subtle elegance.
+    "name": "Michael Kors – shopper “Jet Set Travel”", "description": "The sleek leather shopper from Michael Kors is the perfect every day bag, which offers enough space for the most important essentials in the office while traveling or shopping.
+The longer handles allow you to carry the bag comfortably on the shoulder, while the black leather and silver tag provides subtle elegance.
 A real investment piece that will accompany you from season to season.", "brand": "Michael Kors",
     "gender": "women",
     "hierarchical_categories": {